SebastianUA/terraform/argocd/examples/repository/README.md

-# Work with AWS REPOSITORY via terraform
+# Work with REPOSITORY via terraform

 A terraform module for making REPOSITORY.